Have questions? We're here.

 Machame Route Camps - areas where climbers can set up camp along the trek up Kilimanjaro.

-Tanzania is a good destination to visit at any point of the year, with peak season from June through February.
+Tanzania is a good destination to visit at any time of the year, with peak season running from June through February.

-June through February are also the best months to visit the islands of Zanzibar, while March, April, and May are the least popular times to visit Zanzibar.
+June through February are also the best months to visit the islands of Zanzibar, while March, April, and May are the least popular times.

-Treks to Mt.
-Kilimanjaro are always in season!
+Trekking on Mt.
+Kilimanjaro is always in season!

 How to get to Tanzania?
 Where do safaris in Tanzania start or finish from, and how can you visit?

 The vast majority of Tanzania’s safaris and tours depart from the surrounding towns near Kilimanjaro International Airport.
-Whether you are taking a tour climbing Mount Kilimanjaro or visiting the Safaris near Lake Manyara, you will likely fly in through this airport.
+Whether you are taking a tour climbing Mount Kilimanjaro or going on a safari near Lake Manyara, you will likely fly in through this airport.
 Contact our travel specialists to help you plan your ideal Tanzania safari holiday.

 Before traveling take a look at Tanzania's current laws and advice for travel.